logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/usage.md

 ### Data warehouse/SQL based connectors

-For data sources based on SQL or data warehouses such as Redshift, Snowflake, BigQuery, JDBC, we set a SQL to the `query` argument.
-Depending on the connector type, we can set the table path on connector and read the whole table without explicitly passing any SQL to `query` argument, e.g. BigQuery.
+For data sources accessed via SQL such as data warehouses and JDBC compliant databases, e.g. Redshift, Snowflake, BigQuery, JDBC, users pass the SQL query to read the data to the `query` argument.
+In most cases, this will be some for of a `SELECT` query.
+Depending on the connector type, users can also just set the table path and read the whole table without explicitly passing any SQL query to the `query` argument.
+This is mostly relevant for Google BigQuery.

 === "PySpark"
     ```python